vegaprotocol/specs/specs/0000-mm-mechanics.md

 If at any point in time during continuous trading, the market maker has insufficient capital to meet their margin requirements arising from their market making orders and open positions, the network will utilise their market making commitment, held in the market maker's bond account to cover their commitment, and penalise them at a proportional rate.

-Let `market-maker-bond-penalty = bond-fine-parameter * margin-shortfall` be the amount of commitment that has been slashed, where `bond-fine-parameter` is a network parameter and the `margin-shortfall` refers to the absolute value of the amount of margin that the market maker was unable to cover through their margin and general account.
+Let `market-maker-bond-penalty = bond-penalty-parameter * margin-shortfall` be the amount of commitment that has been slashed, where `bond-penalty-parameter` is a network parameter and the `margin-shortfall` refers to the absolute value of the amount of margin that the market maker was unable to cover through their margin and general account.

-NOTE: if this occurs and the transition from auction mode to continuous trading, the `market-maker-bond-penalty` will always be set to zero.
+NOTE: if this occurs at the transition from auction mode to continuous trading, the `market-maker-bond-penalty` will always be set to zero.

-Note: in future versions, the degree to which a market maker has met their obligation may be measured over a rolling time period (specified by a network parameter, initially set to 24 hours) and calculated as an average of their (attained outcome - obligation).
-The penalty would then be proportional to the amount of failure and the amount of time in breach.

-In the following cases, we assume that the `market-maker-bond-penalty` is not available collateral able to be utilised to cover the shortfalls of the market maker.

-***Case:*** `margin-shortfall > market-maker-commitment-amount - market-maker-bond-penalty`

-In this case when the margin is evaluated the market maker will be distressed and placed into position resolution.

-***Case:*** `margin-shortfall <= market-maker-commitment-amount - market-maker-bond-penalty`
+TODO: describe non compliance conditions?

 The network will:
 1. Transfer an amount equal to `margin-shortfall` from the market maker's bond account into the market maker's margin account.
 If there is insufficient funds to cover this amount, transfer the maximum amount it is able to.
 Note, this can happen as part of the normal margin search steps - i.e. search the market makers' margin account then general account then market maker's bond account.